George Medal: Criteria

 The medal is granted in recognition of "acts of great bravery".
 The original warrant for the George Medal did not explicitly permit it to be awarded posthumously.
 The position was clarified in December 1977 expressly to allow posthumous awards, several of which have subsequently been made.

 The medal is primarily a civilian award, but it may be awarded to military personnel for gallant conduct that is not in the face of the enemy.
 As the warrant states:

 Recipients are entitled to the post-nominal letters GM.

 Bars to the GM may be awarded in recognition of further acts of bravery meriting the award.
 In undress uniform or on occasions when the medal ribbon alone is worn, a silver rosette is worn on the ribbon to indicate each bar.

 Details of all awards to British and Commonwealth recipients are published in The London Gazette.
-Approximately 2,122 medals have been awarded since inception in 1940, with 27 second-award bars.
+Approximately 2,124 medals have been awarded since inception in 1940, with 27 second-award bars, the most recent being two announced in 2025.

 Description

 The GM is a circular silver medal 36 mm in diameter, with the ribbon suspended from a ring.
 It has the following design.

-The obverse depicts the crowned effigy of the reigning monarch.
-To date, there have been four types:
+The obverse depicts the crowned effigy of the reigning monarch, using the designs of Percy Metcalfe (George VI) and Cecil Thomas (Elizabeth II) To date, there have been four types:

 The reverse shows Saint George on horseback slaying the dragon on the coast of England, with the legend THE GEORGE MEDAL around the top edge of the medal.

+The medal was designed by George Kruger Gray based on a bookplate designed by Stephen Gooden for the Royal Library at Windsor Castle.

 The ribbon is 31.7 mm wide, crimson with five narrow blue stripes.
 The blue colour is taken from the George Cross ribbon.
 The medal is worn on the left chest by men; women not in uniform wear the medal on the left shoulder, with the ribbon fashioned into a bow.

 The name of the recipient is engraved on the rim of the medal, although some Army awards have impressed naming.